This is a guest contribution.

 A last word of caution: don’t confuse “what works for me” with “what might work for you”.
 You’ll be more secure, progress faster, and for sure earn more money if you stick to traditional, conventional work and carefully listen to the advice “they” (whoever “they” are) offer you about what higher education is all about.
 Be very alert for advice – especially mine – that essentially boils down into “I think you should do X, because I did X”.
 The danger there is often that the person offering you that advice got the same advice for the same reason – in other words, the path of least or no resistance.
 This well-intentioned “advice”, absent critical reflection, may very well have nothing to do with the most acute, unresolved tensions and challenges in your field.
 And bogus advice that rests on unquestioned assumptions may very well prevent you and your colleagues from posing game-changing questions.

 Tradition and convention within the whirlwind and the shallows of “activity” probably work well for many who “helpfully” offer up career advice that “worked for them”.
-The question McKeown, Norton, Bourdieu and I are asking is quite different.
+The question McKeown, Newport, Bourdieu and I are asking is quite different.
 Is conventional work for you, really?
 Or might something else be more interesting, challenging, relevant and profound?

 Photo by Paul Skorupskas on Unsplash.